-Daze Expands in Dubai with the Launch of Its Second Showroom
+Daze Expands In Dubai With The Launch Of Its Second Showroom

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- White Label Media) Dubai, UAE — December 1st, 2025 — Daze, the contemporary furniture brand celebrated for its refined modernity and inventive design, has officially opened its second showroom in Dubai.
-Situated in the city’s dynamic Sheikh Zayed Road, the 550-square-meter space debuts the brand’s newest collections, uniting timeless forms with innovative materials to capture the evolving language of modern living.
+(MENAFN- Mid-East Info) Dubai, UAE - December, 2025 - Daze, the contemporary furniture brand celebrated for its refined modernity and inventive design, has officially opened its second showroom in Dubai.
+Situated in the city's dynamic Sheikh Zayed Road, the 550-square-meter space debuts the brand's newest collections, uniting timeless forms with innovative materials to capture the evolving language of modern living.

 Legal Disclaimer: